 Do you regularly feel low on energy?
 It’s a tough place to be if a fit and healthy body is your goal.
 Low energy will make you more likely to reach for foods that probably won’t support your goals.
 Exercise will feel like a slog, and your motivation levels might drop.
 If you want to know how to have more energy, then read on.

 Today, I’m sharing a simple approach to holistic health and fitness that will help ensure your bases are covered.
 Put a little consideration and effort into these six areas, and you’ll be one step closer to better energy levels.
 Ultimately, I know you want to get out there and enjoy life to its fullest.
-Let’s look at reclaiming your energy to do more things you enjoy.
+Let’s look at reclaiming your energy so you can do more of the things you enjoy.

 Before we get started, I just want to check that you are feeling well.
-If you’ve got a cold or sore throat, check out this post, which has lots of tips for helping you get well.
+If you’ve got a cold or a sore throat, check out this post for lots of tips to help you get well.

 Eat well

 If you want to have more energy, first consider the quality of your diet.
-The most significant portion of a healthy nutritional regime should consist of various seasonal fruits and vegetables.
-These foods are incredibly high in the broadest and most dense variety of nutrients.
+The most significant portion of a healthy nutritional regimen should consist of a variety of seasonal fruits and vegetables.
+These foods are incredibly high in the widest and most dense variety of nutrients.

 More than any other foods, they will provide what your body requires to function well and energize you.
-Combined with good fats (e.g. eggs, nuts, seeds) and protein (e.g. meat, eggs, legumes) you’ll be on your way to an energy-rich nutritional regime.
-Find out more about what to eat in this article.
+Combined with good fats (e.g. eggs, nuts, seeds) and protein (e.g. meat, eggs, legumes), you’ll be on your way to an energy-rich nutritional regime.
+Find out more about what to eat in this article, and check out these everyday energy-boosting superfoods.

 If you don’t think you can get all your required nutrients from food at the moment, check out the benefits of IV vitamin therapy.
 This could be especially useful if you are experiencing high stress levels.
 For some healthy food inspiration, check out my favorite healthy cookbooks.